 But here is the part where it gets complicated: men also drive more miles than women.
 Although men drive more miles than women, it does not change the fact that there are over one million more licensed female drivers than licensed male drivers.

-Our car crash attorney at the Compass Law Group, PC explains that men under 25 are responsible for a large portion of motor vehicle crashed caused by men, because this age group is considered more likely to drive under the influence of alcohol or drugs, and more likely to engage in aggressive and risky driving behavior.
+Our car crash attorney at the Compass Law Group, LLP explains that men under 25 are responsible for a large portion of motor vehicle crashed caused by men, because this age group is considered more likely to drive under the influence of alcohol or drugs, and more likely to engage in aggressive and risky driving behavior.

 If we get into the specifics of men vs. women car accident statistics in the U.S., then we should look into the statistics provided by the National Highway Safety Administration, which states that men cause 6.1 million motor vehicle crashes per year compared to women’s 4.4 million collisions.